-The Maricopa County Community College District foundation and the friends of public radio Arizona may, with the approval of the Chancellor, sponsor an event on District-owned property under this regulation.
+The Maricopa County Community College District foundation and the Friends of Public Radio Arizona may, with the approval of the Chancellor, sponsor an event on District-owned property under this regulation.
 The City of Phoenix and the friends of the Phoenix Public Library may also do so, with the approval of the Chancellor, at the joint library on the campus of South Mountain Community College.
 These third-party, non-district entities are solely responsible for determining the steps that they are required to take to comply with Arizona's alcoholic beverages laws.
 Additionally, they must comply with the following steps:

 - i.
-The entity obtains a liquor license from the Arizona Department of Liquor Licenses and control for each event and fully complies with the laws, rules and other requirements applicable to that license; - ii.
+The entity obtains a liquor license, if required by law, from the Arizona Department of Liquor Licenses and control for each event and fully complies with the laws, rules and other requirements applicable to that license; - ii.
 The entity completes the form available at AS-7 Request to Serve Beer and Wine Third Party.
-And provides it to the Chancellor for approval along with a copy of the liquor license no later than 60 days before the event; - iii.
-The entity provides a certificate of insurance demonstrating that it has liquor liability coverage and that it adds the District as an additional insured; - iv.
-The entity agrees in writing to indemnify the District from any claims of any kind arising out of the event: - v.
+And provides it to the Chancellor for approval along with a copy of the liquor license no later than 30 days before the event, unless the Chancellor approves a shorter period of time in a particular case; - iii.
+The entity provides or currently has on file with the District a certificate of insurance demonstrating that it has liquor liability coverage and that adds the District as an additional insured; - The entity agrees in writing to indemnify the District from any claims of any kind arising out of the event;

+- v.
 Beer and wine are the only alcoholic beverages served and only served through a beverage service contractor whose liquor license with the state of Arizona is in good standing; - vi.
 The contractor provides all of the beverages served and well as the servers or bartenders; - vii.
 Before the event, the contractor provides a certificate of insurance that meets the requirements of the District's Risk Manager and that adds the District as an additional insured; and - viii.
 The contractor agrees in writing to indemnify the District regarding the service of the beverages.